 This is where one would realise just how mentally taxing it really is to try and lead a life which has you reducing your carbon footprint because you have to take into account the many elements which come together to afford you the choice of something like sending an email over sending a physical letter printed on paper.
 We often only compare the immediate elements, forgetting that something like sending an email involves many other elements, such as data centres housing the email servers, the telecommunication infrastructure used to make sure the mailing system works, the power consumed by the device you use to send that email and the manufacturing process behind the production of that device you use to send your email.

 Now I won’t go into the specifics by way of breaking this comparison down to some numbers which will provide more concrete evidence of emails having a greater environmental impact that snail mail letters, although I probably should, however, my mentioning of this is just as an example to demonstrate how us environmentally conscious folk actually have our work cut out for us in the choices we make in our attempts to use energy more efficiently.
+Perhaps we ought to start small before we make decisions that will negatively impact us unintentionally, try looking at electronics reviews to see what the cost of our products really are, or try travelling by foot or bike before jumping into a cab.

 It is after all, all about efficiency and I’m not suggesting we all switch back to snail mail – that would be unrealistic and backwards.
 What I am suggesting is that we need to keep it moving with regards to our efforts to use energy more efficiently, in other words perhaps seek to power up our servers and the email network they’re connected to in the email-versus-snail mail example.
 We need to take things to the next step because the technology and infrastructure are certainly there.